mymaestro/musicLibraryDB/README.md

 3. **Regular backups** of database and files
 4. **Limit file upload types** to audio formats only
 5. **Keep PHP and database updated**
+6. **Protect your parts directory** with an htaccess file so that casual browsers cannot download your PDF library.

 ## 📈 Reporting Features